 - Once Upon a Time in the West (1968)

 Here’s our introduction to spaghetti westerns covering the history and evolution of the genre:

 A spaghetti western is a subgenre of the Western film.
 They were most common in the 1960s and 1970s.

-Spaghetti westerns are further defined by the time period in which they were produced, usually the late 1960s to the mid-1970s.
+Spaghetti westerns are further defined by the period they were produced, usually the late 1960s to the mid-1970s.

-Films of this era were released between the most notable films, The Good, the Bad and the Ugly (1966) and Once Upon a Time in America (1984).
+Films of this era were released, among the most notable films, The Good, the Bad, and the Ugly (1966) and Once Upon a Time in America (1984).

-The majority of these films were produced in Italy by directors such as Sergio Leone and Sergio Corbucci, but there were also significant numbers of them made in Spain, Germany and France.
+The majority of these films were produced in Italy by directors such as Sergio Leone and Sergio Corbucci.
+Still, there were also significant numbers of them made in Spain, Germany, and France.

-The Eurospy genre also falls within these parameters and refers to European productions aimed at emulating popular American action series, particularly James Bond.
-It is sometimes referred to as ‘secret agent chic’.
+The Eurospy genre also falls within these parameters and refers to European productions aimed at emulating popular American action series, notably James Bond.
+It is sometimes referred to as ‘secret agent chic.’